Vyond: History

 At the end of 2013, the "paper cutout" assets of explainer video pioneer Common Craft were integrated into GoAnimate as a new visual theme.
 In April 2014, multi-seat business subscription plans were launched, including full-featured administrative tools along with group collaboration and review.
 Around the same time, GoAnimate also released their next Business theme, that being Whiteboard Animation, and a publishing integration with e-learning courseware authoring platform Lectora.

 By the end of 2014, GoAnimate's library contained over 10,000 assets, including a new set of Supreme Court justices and settings.
-In 2015, the Taiwan office was opened, making it GoAnimate's third location (after Hong Kong and San Francisco).
+In 2015, the company opened an office in Taiwan, making it GoAnimate's third location (after Hong Kong and San Francisco).

-As of May 2015, GoAnimate announced future expansion plans included going public, but there had been no decision on the listing venue.
-Around mid-2015, social network features such as favorites, comments and messages were removed and GoAnimate shifted its focus more on businesses and marketing.
+In May 2015, GoAnimate announced future expansion plans including going public, but there had been no decision on the listing venue.
+Around mid-2015, social network features such as favorites, comments and messages were removed as GoAnimate shifted its focus more on businesses and marketing.